-- 4. Configure the following:

-- 1. Permission

-- a.
-Name: Type the name of the user group you want to create.

-- b.
-Description: Type a short description for the user group you plan to create.
+- 4. Configure the following: - a.
+Permission - 1.
+Name: Type the name of the user group you want to create. - 2.
+Description: Type a short description for the user group you plan to create. - 3.

-- c.
 Permission: Select one of the access permission for the user group, from the drop-down menu.
 You can also grant admin permission to generate guest passes.

-- d.
-Click Next.

-- 2. Resource: From Select Resources, add the resources you want to assign to this user group.

-- 3. Click Next.

-- 4. Click Next.

-- 5. Administrator: Select the users available in the list and add them under Selected User.
-You can also create Administrator accounts for the group from this page.

-- 6. Click Next.

-- 7. Review: Verify the user group's configuration that you have selected.

-- 8. Click OK to confirm.
+Select the Custom option to manually assign role-based permission in the Resource tab page. - 4.
+Account Security: Select the account security profile that you created to manage the administrator accounts. - 5.
+Click Next. - Resource: From Select Resources, choose the resources that you want to assign to this user group.
+If you have selected Custom permission option in the previous step, you can assign the required permission (Read, Modify or Full Access) to these resources.
+The resources available are SZ, AP, WLAN, User/Device/App, Admin, Guest Pass,